jrb-s2c-github/atomika/README.md

 # Atomika

 ## Essentials
-Ansible scripts to boot a local Kubernetes cluster for use as a shared development environment and/or Spinnaker CI/CD constellation:
+Ansible scripts to boot a local Kubernetes cluster for use as a shared development environment and/or Spinnaker CI/CD constellation.
+Tested on Ubuntu 20.04.

 1) Edit the inventory file to
    1) add master node, co-master nodes for high availability and worker nodes;